 Systematic Reviews and the Cochrane Library – This session introduces why systematic reviews are undertaken and the main steps involved with practical examples of using the Cochrane Library to access systematic reviews

-Short Courses – usually less than thirty minutes long
+Short Courses – usually less than 45 minutes

 BMJ Best Practice – provides an overview of how to access this point of care tool which provides summaries of evidence on clinical topics.
 The session will explain how it can be accessed from a computer or mobile device.